 - Personal Content (binary files, discussion, collaborative documents)

-- Tags and Categories (managed metadata or to semi-colon delimited text field)
+- Tags and Categories (managed metadata or semi-colon delimited text field)

 - Profile Images

 - Space Member Security

 What types of Jive content can’t you migrate?

 - Jive Overview Pages